doczjs/docz/README.md

  - **[docz-plugin-babel6](https://github.com/pedronauck/docz/blob/master/packages/docz-plugin-babel6):** Use this plugin to use older babel version
 - **[docz-plugin-css](https://github.com/pedronauck/docz/blob/master/packages/docz-plugin-css):** Plugin to parse css files inside your documents

+## 🚧 &nbsp; Warning!

+> Due to performance issues docz uses Babel@7 and Webpack@4.
+So, if you're using some older version of this packages you'll probably get some errors!
+If you need to use Babel@6 you can try [docz-plugin-babel6](https://github.com/pedronauck/docz/blob/master/packages/docz-plugin-babel6), but about Webpack@4 we can't do anything!

 ## 📟 &nbsp; Install and Usage